-The Hawaii aquarium trade has been taking reef fish for U.S. and global hobby tanks for decades.
-With no catch limits, no limit on the number of catchers, and no constraints on rare, endemic or vanishing species, the aquarium trade is decimating Hawaii reefs.
-The reported annual aquarium extraction is about $2 million, though the actual catch includes poaching and is two-to-five times higher, according to Hawaii’s Division of Aquatic Resources.
+The Hawaii aquarium trade has been catching reef fish for U.S. and global hobby tanks for decades.
+There have been no catch limits, no limit on the number of catchers, and no constraints on rare, endemic or vanishing species.
+Fish advocates report that the number of fish has decreased drastically, decimating Hawaii reefs, and that taking fish from their natural habitat should be halted entirely.

 © 2015 Paradise Filmworks International, Inc. All Rights Reserved.